 I will say this: if you’re looking for violence then this is definitely the movie for you.
 I’ve rarely seen a movie with this much profanity, blood and carnage.
 The violence is incredibly nasty, brutal and downright pornographic.
 And mind you, I enjoy profanity, violence, and carnage as much as any of you.
 I just prefer that it have a reason to be happening, is all.

 The acting (haw!) in this is nothing to cheer about.
 It continually baffles me how Sharlto Copley showed so much promise, character and charisma in “District 9” and “The A-Team” has never demonstrated it since in anything he’s done.
 He works his moneymaker off trying to give his Jimmy character some coherent reason to keep the movie’s plot together but he’s sabotaged by the fact that HARDCORE HENRY is built around a gimmick that goes on for far too long.
 HARDCORE HENRY plays as if a 15 year old first-person shooter enthusiast was given ten million dollars and told to go make a movie.
-It gets my vote for worst movie of the year so far.
+It gets my vote for worst movie of 2015.
 And remember, I’ve seen “Deadpool” and “Batman V Superman: Dawn of Justice.”
 Go see at your own risk.